wrightben/math/README.md

 ---

-<sup>1</sup> I think a problem *with* my math textbook is that it includes many math problems without their corresponding instructions for solving.
-Even the answers aren't included.
+<sup>1</sup> I think a problem *with* my math textbook is that half of the math problems are missing their corresponding instructions for solving.
+Not even the answers are included.
 Modern user experience and performance psychology are missing from these books, which is frustrating because they're supposed to be instructional, and they're supposedly edited and published every year.
 Plus, they're bizarrely expensive.